Are you looking for the best Medicare Advantage leads?

-If you write a Medicare Advantage plan with an effective day of July 1st, you are prorated half of the typical $225-ish commission, since the policy is in force only 6 out of 12 months of the current year.
+For example, if you write a Medicare Advantage plan with an effective day of July 1st, you are prorated half of the $255 commission, since the policy is in force only 6 out of 12 months of the current year.

 Diminishing first-year commissions is a big reason why we offer lead subsidies to our most productive agents.

 The first few years of selling Medicare Advantage is the most difficult.

 Cash flow is low, making it harder to cover marketing costs while maintaining a high return on investment.

 However, this changes after several years of consistent effort!